 Sam F. Halabi,

-The Drug Repurposing Ecosystem: Intellectual Property Incentives, 20 Yale Journal of Law and Technology 1
+The Drug Repurposing Ecosystem: Intellectual Property Incentives, Market Exclusivity, and the Future of "New" Medicines, 20 Yale Journal of Law and Technology 1

 Available at: https://scholarship.law.missouri.edu/facpubs/717